-The reactivation of p53 is a novel and unproven therapeutic approach and our development of APR-246 may never lead to a marketable product.
+The reactivation of p53 is a novel and unproven therapeutic approach and our development of eprenetapopt may never lead to a marketable product.

-We are developing APR-246 for its ability to reactivate the tumor suppressor protein p53, the protein product of the TP53 gene and the most commonly mutated gene in cancer.
-We are also developing a next-generation p53 reactivator, APR-548, for potential use in multiple hematologic malignancy indications.
+We are developing eprenetapopt for its ability to reactivate the tumor suppressor protein p53, the protein product of the TP53 gene and the most commonly mutated gene in cancer.
+We are also developing a next-generation p53 reactivator, APR-548, initially for potential use in multiple hematologic malignancy indications.
 We believe that mutant p53 is an attractive target for novel cancer therapy due to the high incidence of p53 mutations across a range of cancer types and the universally inferior prognosis for cancer patients with mutated p53.
 However, to our knowledge, no one has advanced a product candidate with this mechanism of action into clinical development.
 The scientific evidence to support the feasibility of developing these product candidates is both preliminary and limited.
-For instance, even though APR-246 has shown promising results in preclinical studies and early-stage clinical trials, we may not succeed in demonstrating safety and efficacy of APR-246 in larger-scale clinical trials, including our pivotal Phase 3 clinical trial.
-Advancing APR-246 as a novel product to reactivate p53 creates significant challenges for us, including:
+For instance, even though eprenetapopt has shown promising results in preclinical studies and early-stage clinical trials, we may not succeed in demonstrating safety and efficacy of eprenetapopt in larger-scale clinical trials.
+In December 2020, we announced that our pivotal Phase 3 trial failed to meet its predefined primary endpoint of complete remission (CR) rate.
+Advancing eprenetapopt as a novel product to reactivate p53 creates significant challenges for us, including: